yourlabs/cli2/docs/ansible.rst

 .. image:: ansible_masking.png

-Until we get `Data Tagging <https://github.com/ansible/ansible/issues/80747>`_, this class provides several secret masking mechanisms, which are not only able to mask values corresponding on keys to mask, but also to learn values to mask in longer strings:
+Until we get `Data Tagging <https://github.com/ansible/ansible/issues/80747>`_, we use the :py:class:`~cli2.mask.Mask` class, which can learn values to mask on the fly.

+The first thing the plugin does in :py:meth:`~cli2.ansible.action.ActionBase.mask_init()`, is collecting values and keys to mask from various sources:

-- Class :py:attr:`~cli2.ansible.action.ActionBase.mask` attribute: list of keys to mask, hardcoded by yourself in your ActionModule.
+- Class :py:attr:`~cli2.ansible.action.ActionBase.mask_keys` attribute: list of
+  keys to mask, hardcoded by yourself in your ActionModule.
-- Keys can also be set from the playbook in the ``mask`` ansible fact.
+- Keys can also be set from the playbook in the ``mask_keys`` ansible fact.
-- Keys from the :py:attr:`~cli2.ansible.action.ActionBase.client`'s
+- Values can also be set from the playbook in the ``mask_values`` ansible fact.
-  :py:attr:`~cli2.client.Client.mask`, if any
-- All of these are combined together in the :py:attr:`~cli2.ansible.action.ActionBase.masked_keys` read-only property.

-The first thing the plugin does, is collecting values to mask from task args and ansible facts to provision the internal :py:attr:`~cli2.ansible.action.ActionBase.masked_values` list.

-Masking is done in the :py:meth:`~cli2.ansible.action.ActionBase.mask_data()` method which you can use to apply masking in any kind of data:

-- when it finds a dict key that is in :py:attr:`~cli2.ansible.action.ActionBase.masked_keys`: replace that with ``***MASKED***```, also, append the value to :py:attr:`~cli2.ansible.action.ActionBase.masked_values`
-- when it finds a string, it will replace all :py:attr:`~cli2.ansible.action.ActionBase.masked_values` with ``***MASKED***``.

-As such, :py:meth:`~cli2.ansible.action.ActionBase.mask_data()` does both masking **and** learning values to mask.
+- If you have set :py:attr:`~cli2.ansible.action.ActionBase.client`'s
+  then it's :py:attr:`~cli2.client.Client.mask` object will be used.

 When this feature is used then you can use ``no_log: true`` and still This allows to use ``no_log: true`` and still have an output of the result.